 I think we covered a lot of the tips and techniques mentioned in the article here.
 I thought there was an interesting point, and you kind of touched on it, Matt, about wired versus wireless.
-They said the myth is that wireless is always better, right?
-And then what they talk about in the article is, especially when it comes to microphones, wireless can be a big challenge.
+They said the myth is that wireless is always better and then what they talk about in the article is, especially when it comes to microphones, wireless can be a big challenge.
 I’ll admit, in my little studio here, one place I splurged is on a wireless microphone, but that’s because I’m doing this more than twice, three times a month.
-And I was sick of just having a cord, even though it worked perfectly, but I splurged on, as Matt said, a six or $700 wireless microphone, but I had a $30 wireless mic, a wired microphone that worked beautifully.
+And I was sick of just having a cord, even though it worked perfectly, but I splurged on, as Matt said, a $600 or $700 wireless microphone, but I had a $30 wired microphone that worked beautifully.
 I just wanted to be a snot about it and go wireless.
 But that was one of the things I took away.

 Matt Dodd (21:11):

 You could spend an awful lot of money.
 That’s the danger.
-Don’t have a few too many vodkas and then think, Hey, I’m going to buy myself better camera equipment because you’ll be 20, $30,000 down in no time.
+Don’t have a few too many vodkas and then think, hey, I’m going to buy myself better camera equipment because you’ll be $20,000 to $30,000 down in no time.
 Tim, do you want to tell us a bit more about this article?
 Because it’s a great article.

 Tim Albright (21:27):

-Well, absolutely.
-And I wouldn’t take one of the things about video conferencing in general is you have folks focus so much on the video.
-But the one thing about it is with bad audio, the videos is worthless, right?
-We’ve all been on video conferencing calls where, to save bandwidth, they will say, “Oh, Hey, why don’t you just kill the video?”
-And the reason for that is you can still communicate with audio, right?
-So that, I would argue, that is tantamount.
+One of the things about video conferencing, in general, is with bad audio, the video is worthless.
+We’ve all been on video conferencing calls where, to save bandwidth, they will say, “Oh, hey, why don’t you just kill the video?”
+The reason for that is you can still communicate with audio so that, I would argue, that is tantamount.
 That is the paramount necessity when it comes to video conferencing.
 We also talked about the lighting.
 That’s also in the article.

 Tim Albright (22:05):

 The other thing is the compatibility of the software.
-There are a number of video codex, soft codex… What was the last count?
-There was 260 different versions of them that you can choose.
+There are a number of video codecs, soft codecs.
+What was the last count?
+There were 260 different versions of them that you can choose.
 Make sure that it works not only for you and your organization, but for the people outside of the organization.
 You don’t want to get in a situation where you’re trying to connect with a client, and oh, their organization or their company doesn’t allow Teams.
 They don’t allow Zoom.
 They don’t allow Cisco, whatever.
-Make sure that the soft codex system that you use is going to be available and accessible to everyone.
+Make sure that the soft codec system that you use is going to be available and accessible to everyone.

 Matt Dodd (22:42):

 Hmm.
 It’s planning, right?
 Perfect planning prevents poor performance.
 And it’s very, very important.
 Make it look easy by setting everything up and planning and knowing your tech.
 Really, really important.
 Tim, may we have you back for the aftershow?
-Can you stick around for the aftershow?
-Because this is fun, but I’ve no doubt we’ve got heaps and heaps of questions from our viewing audience.
-So what we’re going to do now, everybody, is head over to the second quiz question.
-We’re going to say bye to Tim for now.
-We’ll head over to the second quick quiz question.
-We’ll see you at the aftershow, Tim.
-Here it comes.
+I’ve no doubt we’ve got heaps and heaps of questions from our viewing audience.

 Justin Kennington (25:16):

-But come to the SDVoE Academy by clicking the link.
-You’ll find the aftershow.
-You’ll find all the links to the resources that we’ve mentioned, which include, Matt, several items for folks to download, not just the news articles today, but there’s a shopping list for things you might need to put on a simple presentation like this, some elements of a program that we call Spotlight.
-And Clavia Group has put together something they call the Spotlight program that allows you to build your own presentations, to build your own communications in this simple way, and have a team behind you to turn those into videos that are for you to use to go out and interact with your clients and push content out there.
+You’ll find all the links to the resources that we’ve mentioned in SDVoE Academy which include several items for folks to download, not just the news articles today, but there’s a shopping list for things you might need to put on a simple presentation like this.
+Clavia Group has put together something they call the Spotlight program that allows you to build your own communications in this simple way, and have a team behind you to turn those into videos that are for you to use to go out and interact with your clients and push content out there.
 That’s more interesting than just your blog, right?
 People love to consume video content.
 And I think high quality presentation content like this is very important.

 Matt Dodd (27:37):